Did you know that growing hydrangea bushes in pots is easy and an affordable way to add plants that bloom year round to your patio, deck or pool?

 If you purchase the annuals small and make your own pots in early Spring, you can save money but you still are left with dead plants at the end of the season.

-Hydrangea Bushes in Pots
+Best Hydrangea in Pots (Endless Summer)

 If you invest in perennial hydrangea bushes or shrubs and plant them in pots during the Spring, they will live through the Summer “in a pot” adding gorgeous color and texture to your outdoor living space.